trustoverip/tswg-cesr-specification/spec/spec.md

 ###### Example 1

-Starting in the ‘R’ Domain, a circuit that crosses into the ‘T' and ‘B’ Domains can be traversed and then crossed back into the ‘R’ Domain as follows:
+Starting in the ‘R’ domain, a circuit that crosses into the ‘T' and ‘B’ domains can be traversed and then crossed back into the ‘R’ domain as follows:

 ```text
 R->T(R)->T->B(T)->B->R(B)->R